-If you are not certain of the requirements for a redemption please call Shareholder Services at 855.MLP.FUND (855.657.3863).
+If you are not certain of the requirements for a redemption please call Shareholder Services at 1.855.MLP.FUND (1.855.657.3863).
 Redemptions specifying a certain date or share price cannot be accepted and will be returned.
-You will be mailed the proceeds on or before the fifth business day following the redemption.
-However, payment for redemption made against shares purchased by check will be made only after the check has been collected, which normally may take up to fifteen business days.
-If you redeem your shares shortly after their purchase, the redemption payment for the shares will be delayed until the Fund has collected the purchase price of the shares.
-Also, when the New York Stock Exchange (the "NYSE") is closed (or when trading is restricted) for any reason other than its customary weekend or holiday closing, or under any emergency circumstances (as determined by the Securities and Exchange Commission) the Fund may suspend redemptions or postpone payment dates.
+You will be mailed the proceeds on or before the seventh calendar day following the redemption.
+However, when the NYSE is closed (or when trading is restricted) for any reason other than its customary weekend or holiday closing, or under any emergency circumstances (as determined by the Securities and Exchange Commission), the Fund may suspend redemptions or postpone payment dates.
+In the event of an unexpected NYSE closure, if the Fund suspends redemptions, redemption requests will be treated as if received during a market holiday and will be processed on the next day the NYSE is open.
+If trades are placed through the National Securities Clearing Corporation using a price date that the NYSE is closed, trades will be rejected.
+Brokers will be required to resubmit the trades once the NYSE is open.
 You may be assessed a fee if the Fund incurs bank charges because you direct the Fund to re-issue a redemption check.

 Because the Fund incurs certain fixed costs in maintaining shareholder accounts, the Fund may require you to redeem all of your shares in the Fund on 30 days' written notice if the value of your shares in the Fund is, due to redemptions, less than \$250 for Class A and Class C shares and \$10,000 for Class I shares, or such other minimum amount as the Fund may determine from time to time.
 You may increase the value of your shares in the Fund to the minimum amount within the 30-day period.
-All shares of the Fund are also subject to involuntary redemption if the Board of Trustees determines to liquidate the Fund.
+All shares of the Fund are also subject to involuntary redemption if the Board determines to liquidate the Fund.
 In such event, the Fund will provide notice to shareholders, but the Fund will not be required to obtain shareholder approval prior to such liquidation.
-An involuntary redemption will create a capital gain or capital loss, which may have tax consequences about which you should consult your tax adviser.
+An involuntary redemption will create a capital gain or capital loss, which may have tax consequences about which you should consult your tax Adviser.